RillingDev/chevron/README.md

 bar(3); //returns 21
 ```

-### Accessing Services
+### Accessing Modules

-Services and Factories can be accessed in two ways.
-In most cases, you will want to get your service trough Chevrons `access` method, which returns the bundled and constructed service
+Modules can be accessed in two ways.
+In most cases, you will want to get your module trough Chevrons `access` method, which returns the bundled and constructed module:

 ```javascript
 //Chevron.prototype.access(name)
 cv.access("foo"); //returns the service or factory with dependencies injected into arguments
 ```

-or, if you just want the service without dependencies from the Chevron container(called "chev"):
+or, if you just want the module without dependencies from the Chevron container(called "chev"):

 ```javascript
 cv.chev.get("foo"); //returns the service as Chevron object.